cysouw/diathesis/text/c10_participle.md

 ### Temporal interpretation of participle constructions {#sec:participles-temporal-interpretation}

 A widely discussed property of participle construction is the temporal structure of the resulting expression [cf. @hohle1978: 42; @nedjalkov1988a: 412; @maienborn2007: 88; @businger2017: 162, among many others].
 There is a recurrent difference between ~~tense-oriented~~ and ~~perfect-oriented~~ participle constructions [perfect in the sense of @comrie1976: Ch.
 3].
-The role of perfective and imperfective aspectual meanings is rather inconclusive, so I propose to focus on slightly odd opposition "tense vs. perfect" as the main diagnostic for the differences in temporal structure established by participle constructions.
+The role of perfective and imperfective aspectual meanings is rather inconclusive, so I propose to focus on slightly odd opposition 'tense vs. perfect' as the main diagnostic for the differences in temporal structure established by participle constructions.
 Note that in the German grammatical tradition there is a verb form called *Perfekt* that, confusingly, is primarily tense-oriented and not perfect-oriented (more on this below).

 A construction is ~~tense-oriented~~ when it is possible to add a punctual non-present temporal adverbial to the participle construction, like *gestern* 'yesterday', *morgen* 'tomorrow', or *vor zwei Tagen* 'two days ago'.
 Contemporaneous adverbials, like *jetzt* 'now' or *heute* 'today' are not useful to test for tense-orientation, as they are also compatible with perfect-orientation.
 For example, the *werden* Passive in [@next a] and the *bekommen* Dative Passive in [@next b] are both tense-oriented.
 In contrast, the *bleiben* anticausative in [@nnext a] and the *wissen* Opiniativ in [@nnext b] are both not tense-oriented.